 I’ve been giving a lot more thought to the holiday traditions with my oldest questioning the jolly old Santa.
 I’ve been going over and over in my head how I might approach giving him the whole truth if he asks.

-While we don’t put a lot of emphasis on Santa Clause, his peers and outside social environments do.
+While we don’t put a lot of emphasis on Santa Claus, his peers and outside social environments do.
 I never wanted him to feel as though we weren’t truthful.
-But I never contradicted those around him, so now I have a bit of a Christmas pickle going on.
+However, I also never contradicted those around him, so now I have a bit of a Christmas pickle going on.

 How about you?
 Have you had to approach the ‘Santa’ talk with a questioning child?

 In the spirit of showing my son why we give gifts today, I came up with this quick crochet gnome that hides a little gift.
 Because the book explains Santa and why he wanted to be anonymous and protect the gifts.
 So what better way to do just that in my little style.
 I’m going to let him hide something small in one for his brother.

 And if you need a quick teacher, friend, or neighbor gift, this works great as an ornament and is the perfect size for the sphere lip balms.

 Another great way to use the Gnome Ornament is to hide your chocolate.
 That way you make sure you keep the stash all to yourself.
 But if you are in the sharing mood, this is a great quick gift.

 Disclosure: To cover the cost of publishing my blog and bringing you awesome content, this page may contain affiliate links.
 Should you choose to make a purchase, at no additional cost to you, I may earn a small percentage of the sale.